 Non-Participating Providers do not have a contract with Blue Shield to accept Blue Shield's Allowed Charges as payment in full for Covered Services.
-Except for Emergency Services, Urgent Services, and services received at a Participating Hospital under certain conditions, this plan does not cover services from Non-Participating Providers.
+Except for Emergency Services, Urgent Services, and services received at a Participating Provider facility (Hospital, Ambulatory Surgery Center, laboratory, radiology center, imaging center, or certain other outpatient settings) under certain conditions, this plan does not cover services from Non-Participating Providers.